probcomp/Gen.jl/index.md

 Encapsulating models and approximate inference programs in probabilistic modules.
 Cusumano-Towner, M. F.; and Mansinghka, V. K. In Workshop on Probabilistic Programming Semantics (PPS, co-located with POPL).
 2017.
 [URL](https://arxiv.org/pdf/1612.04759.pdf).

+# Getting in Contact

+Gen was created at the [MIT Probabilstic Computing Project](http://probcomp.csail.mit.edu/).
+To get in contact with the Project, please fill out this [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbPY5e0KMVEFg7tjVUsOsKy5tWV9Moml3dPkDPXvP8-TSMNA/viewform?usp=sf_link).
+(But please don't hesitate to engage directly with the Gen open source project via the Github site!)

 # Citing
 To cite Gen, please use:
 ```